 The Nottingham Caribbean Carnival is one of Nottingham’s most spectacular and colourful events with two days of family entertainment for all to enjoy.
-The Carnival site at Forest Recreation Ground is open 12noon to 9pm on the Saturday for a music festival with a small admission fee of £2 for adults and £1 for children under 12 years, toddlers are free.
+The Carnival site at The Embankment, The Meadows is open 12noon to 9pm on the Saturday for a music festival with a small admission fee of £2 for adults and £1 for children under 12 years, toddlers are free.
 The carnival parade is on the Sunday, commencing 2pm.
 It returned to it’s roots in The Meadows in 2015 with many local and visiting troupes, performances on stage and funfair and stalls for a full day of family fun.

 Since 1999 Nottingham Caribbean Carnival has been organised by Nottingham Carnival Trust based at Tuntum Housing Association (office base Beech Avenue, NG7 7LW).
 The Carnival is almost exclusively dependent on volunteer support, chaired by Tuntum Chief Executive Officer, Richard Renwick MBE.
 Administrative support is provided through Tuntum Housing Association.

 The Caribbean Carnival in Nottingham began in 1970.
 A group of West Indians, mainly from the island of St Kitts, held a carnival parade in the Meadows and this became a major annual event for Nottingham’s black community.
 However, the struggle to secure funding for the Carnival meant that a number of years were missed in the 1980s and 1990s.